geromath/ToDoMe/README.md

 This is usually the master branch.
 Please avoid working directly on the master branch.

-To create a new branch, type > "git checkout -b newbranchname"
+To create a new branch, type 'git checkout -b newbranchname'

 Make commits of logical units.
 Check for unnecessary whitespace with "git diff --check" before committing.